Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Why Bother?

 - Detect degraded plumbing joints that cause undetected leaks behind walls

 - Friend who purchased house with prior insurance claim for this issue was denied insurance

 - Impellors corrode and stick over time; added installation and maintenance expense

 ## Observations

 - Typical 24 hour pressure profile:

  ![Day](media/20240108_DAY_Plot.jpg)

-  	- Water pressure varies several psi during the course of a day.
+  	- Water pressure varies several psi during the course of a day

-   	- Water pressure spikes when water heater is active.
+   	- Water pressure spikes when water heater is active

-   	- Water pressure recovers slowly after demand if there is a pressure regulator.
+   	- Water pressure recovers slowly after demand if there is a pressure regulator

-   	- Water flow may not be detected by a static threshhold for slower flow rates or during periods of higher pressure.
+   	- Water flow may not be detected by a static threshhold for slower flow rates or during periods of higher pressure

 ## How small a leak can we detect without using an impeller?